Unity-Technologies/ml-agents/docs/Training-on-Amazon-Web-Service.md

 1. In the Unity Editor, load a project containing an ML-Agents environment (you can use one of the example environments if you have not created your own).
 2. Open the Build Settings window (menu: File > Build Settings).
-3. Select Linux as the Target Platform, and x86_64 as the target architecture.
+3. Select Linux as the Target Platform, and x86_64 as the target architecture (the default x86 currently doesn't work).
-4. Check Headless Mode (If you haven't setup the X Server).
+4. Check Headless Mode (If you haven't setup the X Server, if you don't use Headless Mode, you have to setup the X Server to enable the training).
 5. Click Build to build the Unity environment executable.
 6. Upload the executable to your EC2 instance within `ml-agents` folder.
+7. Change permission on your executable.

+    ```console
+    chmod +x <your_env>.x86_64
+    ```
+8. (Without Headless Mode) Start X Server and make the ubuntu use X Server for
+display:

+    ```console
+    //Start the X Server, press Enter to come back to the command line
+    $ sudo /usr/bin/X :0 &

+    //Check if Xorg process is running
+    //You will have a list of processes running on the GPU, Xorg should be in the list.
+    $ nvidia-smi

+    //Make the ubuntu use X Server for display
+    $ export DISPLAY=:0
+    ```
-7. Test the instance setup from Python using:
+9. Test the instance setup from Python using:

     ```python
     from mlagents.envs import UnityEnvironment